 There is a spacious picnic area close to the swimming lake.
-This picnic area features 30 picnic tables and amenities like restrooms, 10 outdoor grills, and clean drinking water.
-Almost half of the picnic tables and two fireplaces are well sheltered under a brick cover.
-These picnic shelters can comfortably accommodate 120 people.
-Use of the shelters is free of charge unless reservations are made.
-However, the shelters are not accessible to persons with disabilities.
+This picnic area features 30 large picnic tables and amenities like restrooms, 10 outdoor grills, and clean drinking water.
+Almost half of the picnic tables are well sheltered under a brick cover.
+The picnic shelter can comfortably accommodate 120 people with a dozen picnic tables and a couple of fireplaces as well.
+The use of the shelter is free unless you reserve it ahead of time.
+Be aware that the shelter is not accessible to persons with disabilities.

 Cliffs of the Neuse State Park will provide you with the best hiking adventure.
 The park has numerous and well-laid hiking trails to ensure you have a spectacular outdoor experience.
-Five of its hiking trails stretch across the riverside habitats and their enormous forest.
+Five of its hiking trails stretch across the riverside habitats and the enormous forest.
 These trails will lead you to the waterway where you will find calm fishing spots.
-One of the parks indigenous trails, the Bird Trail, will provide you with a glimpse of the parks natural life like the bald eagle.
-The 350-Yard trail is the shortest in the park.
-It gives access to the parks signature feature, the 90-foot overlook.
+One of the park's indigenous trails, the Bird Trail, will provide you with a glimpse of the park’s natural life like the bald eagle.
+The 350-Yard Trail is the shortest in the park.
+It gives access to the park’s signature feature, the 90-foot overlook.

 Attending Educational Events

 Cliffs of the Neuse State Park runs interpretive programs throughout the year.
 Park rangers conduct regularly scheduled educational and interpretive programs about the state park.
-The park`s program introduces students and visitors to basic geologic concepts like geologic history, fossil and prehistoric life, and erosion.
-For educators, the program is accompanied by a free tutor`s booklet and workshop.
+The park’s program introduces students and visitors to basic geological concepts like geologic history, fossil and prehistoric life, and erosion.
+For educators, the program is accompanied by a free tutor’s booklet and workshop.
 You are advised to contact the park office if you want to schedule a special expedition of this recreation center.